DepresseDeeZ/Weather_App/README.md

 4. **Forecast**: Swipe or navigate to access the weather forecast for the upcoming days.
 The app provides detailed weather information to help you plan your activities.

-5. **Enjoy Lottie Animations**: The app uses Lottie animations to make weather data engaging.
-You'll see animated weather icons and background animations that respond to the current conditions.

-6. **Search Other Locations**: You can easily switch to view weather information for other locations by tapping on the location name or using the search feature.
+5. **Search Other Locations**: You can easily switch to view weather information for other locations by tapping on the location name or using the search feature.

-7. **Stay Informed**: The Weather App keeps you informed about the weather in a user-friendly and visually appealing way.
+6. **Stay Informed**: The Weather App keeps you informed about the weather in a user-friendly and visually appealing way.

 Feel free to explore and enjoy the app to stay updated on weather conditions and forecasts for your chosen locations.